Free Software is software that respects the user’s freedom

 What if the programmer does not give you the source code?

-You are left vulnerable.. it’s like playing Russian Roulette everytime you run your computer, because you don’t know what the billions of 1s and 0s are doing 😵💫 While opening Google Chrome or Zoom let’s say it might be spying on your computer, selling your data and you do not have the freedom to even remove it or verify their so called claims that it is ‘spyware free’.
+You are left vulnerable.. it’s like playing Russian Roulette every time you run your computer, because you don’t know what the billions of 1s and 0s are doing 😵💫 when it’s opening Chrome or Zoom.
+It may be spying on your computer, selling your data and you do not have the freedom to even remove it or verify their so called claims that it is ‘spyware free’.
 They didn’t even give you the source code to start with!

 Popular companies that do this are Microsoft, Google, Apple, Facebook and literally any company that does not legally license their software to provide source code and other freedoms to their beloved users have control over the users.

-Wait so this means I don’t actualy own my computer?
+Wait so this means I don’t actually own my computer?

 What are these other freedoms?

 Source code - freedom to run the program in any way you wish and permission to redistribute copies are 2 of the freedoms which give you personal control over the program but we aren’t all programmers so therefore we need collective control over the program that’s where the next 2 freedoms come into play.